zachdwight/ai-recipe-lora-model-for-chefs/README.md

 * **Automatic Device Mapping:** Leverages `device_map="auto"` for efficient resource utilization across available GPUs.
 * **Inference Example:** Includes a section to demonstrate how to load the fine-tuned LoRA adapters and generate new recipes.

+I tried to configure so that local and low-end GPUs could produce the final adapters.
+Adjust as needed for larger training sets, finer tuning.
 ---

 ## Setup